AliEl-Zayat/vertex-era-rules/README.md

 **Includes:**

 - ESLint recommended rules
-- TypeScript recommended, stylistic, and strict rules
+- TypeScript recommended, stylistic, and strict rules (non-type-aware)
 - Import sorting and management
 - Prettier integration
 - React configuration

+**Note:** The base config does NOT include type-aware rules to avoid requiring `parserOptions.project`.
+See the Type-Aware Configuration section below if you need those rules.

 #### Recommended Configuration